 #6 – You are entitled to keep your personal documents at all times.

-Initially, your employer will need your personal documents (e.g. passport) while applying for your residency permit.
+Initially, your employer will need your personal documents (e.g. passport) while applying for your residency visa permit.
 Once your permit is issued, however, these documents should be given back to you!
 They are yours for safekeeping.
+It is the right of the employee to keep their passport with them.

 #7 – No work upon arrival?
 Not receiving wages on time?
 Report to the Labour Office.